BabylonJS/OldDocumentationSite/content/How_To/environment/Physically_Based_Rendering.md

 ### Creating a compressed environment texture
 As the generated DDS files can be relatively large (32Mb for a 512px wide file), we introduced in Babylon a special way to pack your texture.
 Here are the steps to follow to create the .env files used in BabylonJS:

-First, go to the [Sandbox](https://sandbox.babylonjs.com/?assetUrl=https://models.babylonjs.com/PBR_Spheres.glb) and open the Inspector Menu:
+First, go to this [Sandbox](https://sandbox.babylonjs.com/?assetUrl=https://models.babylonjs.com/PBR_Spheres.glb) and open the Inspector Menu:

 ![InspectorMenu](/img/How_To/environment/InspectorMenu.png)